-6.52.2 Guidance to language users
+6.55.2 Guidance to language users

-As in any language, the vulnerability can be reduced in Ada by avoiding situations that have unspecified behaviour, or by fully accounting for the possible outcomes.

-Particular instances of this vulnerability can be avoided or mitigated in Ada in the following ways:
+Follow the mitigation mechanisms of subclause 6.55.5 of TR 24772-1.

-For situation where order of evaluation or number of evaluations is unspecified, use only operations with no side-effects, or idempotent behaviour, to avoid the vulnerability;
+For situation where order of evaluation or number of evaluations is unspecified, use only operations with no side-effects, or idempotent behaviour, to avoid the vulnerability.

-For situations involving generic formal subprograms, ensure that the actual subprogram satisfies all of the stated expectations;
+For situations involving generic formal subprograms, ensure that the actual subprogram satisfies all of the stated expectations.

-For situations involving unspecified values, avoid depending on equality between potentially distinct values;
+For situations involving unspecified values, avoid depending on equality between potentially distinct values.

 For situations involving bounded errors, avoid the problem completely, by ensuring in other ways that all requirements for correct operation are satisfied before invoking an operation that might result in a bounded error.
-See 6.22 Initialization of Variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.
+See subclause 6.22 Initialization of Variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.

-6.53 Undefined Behaviour [EWF]
+6.56 Undefined Behaviour [EWF]